latex3/latex3/l3packages/README.md

 Overview
 --------

-The `l3packages` collection is contains implementations for aspects of the LaTeX3 kernel, dealing with higher-level ideas such as the Designer Interface.
+The `l3packages` collection contains implementations for aspects of the LaTeX3 kernel, dealing with higher-level ideas such as the Designer Interface.
 The packages here are considered broadly stable (The LaTeX3 Project does not expect the interfaces to alter radically).
 These packages are build on LaTeX2e